Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Introduction

-Meanwhile, focused-ion beam (FIB) milling is a prominent nanofabrication technique with maximum spatial resolution in the nanometer range~\cite{volkert2007focused,wyss2022magnetic,sigloch2022direct}.
-However, FIB unavoidably introduces defects along the patterned regions, arising from ionic implantation~\cite{datesman2005gallium,deleo2016thickness,singh2018influence}, and locally increasing pinning in superconducting films~\cite{dobrovolskiy2012electrical,dobrovolskiy2017pinning,aichner2019ultradense}.
-Recently, we investigated the effects of a single FIB-milled WL on the properties of prototypical low-critical temperature Nb films, revealing the existence of unexpected local maxima in their magnetization loops~\cite{valerio2021superconducting}.
+Meanwhile, focused-ion beam (FIB) milling is a prominent fabrication technique with nanometric spatial resolution~\cite{volkert2007focused,wyss2022magnetic,sigloch2022direct}.
+However, FIB unavoidably introduces defects along the patterned regions, arising from ionic implantation~\cite{datesman2005gallium,deleo2016thickness,singh2018influence}, locally increasing vortex pinning in superconductors~\cite{dobrovolskiy2012electrical,dobrovolskiy2017pinning,aichner2019ultradense}.
+Recently, we investigated the effects of a single FIB-milled WL on the properties of prototypical low-critical temperature Nb films, revealing the existence of local maxima in their magnetization loops~\cite{valerio2021superconducting}.

 Weak-links are also an important challenge in the optimization of large-scale applications of high-temperature superconductors (HTSC)~\cite{larbalestier2001high,foltyn2007materials}.
-Particularly, the overall critical current density ($J_c$) of HTSCs is affected by an angular-dependent deterioration of $J_c$ along grain boundaries (GB)~\cite{hilgenkamp2002grain,graser2010grain}.
-This obstacle led to the development of specialized fabrication techniques to minimize the GB impact on $J_c$, such as IBAD and RABiTS~\cite{reade1992laser,ijima1993structural,wu1995properties,goyal1996high}.
-Nevertheless, the improvement of transport carrying capacities, both in HTSCs and low-critical temperature materials, remains an active research topic~\cite{diez2020high,ahmad2021enhanced,rocci2020large,caffer2021optimum,algarni2021enhanced,chaves2021enhancing}.
+Particularly, the overall critical current density ($J_c$) of HTSC is affected by an angular-dependent deterioration of $J_c$ along grain boundaries~\cite{hilgenkamp2002grain,graser2010grain}, motivating the development of specialized fabrication techniques~\cite{reade1992laser,ijima1993structural,wu1995properties,goyal1996high}.
+Improving critical currents in HTSC and low-critical-temperature materials remains an active research topic~\cite{diez2020high,ahmad2021enhanced,rocci2020large,caffer2021optimum,algarni2021enhanced,chaves2021enhancing}.

-In this study, we experimentally and numerically investigate the magnetic flux penetration and shielding currents in FIB-patterned Nb films containing a single macroscopic WL.
-Our results shine light on the origin of unexpected local maxima in the magnetization loops, revealing a field-induced crossover from a weak-link to a strong-link behavior by the enhancement of transport capacities across the WL.
+In this study, we investigate magnetic flux penetration and shielding currents in FIB-patterned Nb films containing either a single or four artificial WLs.
+Our results explain the origin of local maxima in the magnetization loops, revealing a field-induced transformation from a weak-link to a strong-link behavior by the enhancement of $J_c$ across the WL.